paynl/woocommerce-plugin/readme.txt

 = 3.1.0 =
 Added code for supporting older (< v3) versions of Woocommerce = 3.0.2 =
-Language was not sent to pay.nl
+Language was not sent to PAY.
 Added message if woocommerce version < 3.0.0
 = 3.0.1 =
 Added payment method Yehhpay